Physics and AstronomyDepartmentphysicsandastronomy.vassar.edu

 The department offers majors and correlate sequences in physics and astronomy.
 Research opportunities include ultrafast lasers for studying nanostructures, a reverberation chamber for architectural acoustics, optical biophysics experiments, physics education and pedagogy, as well as ground- and space-based telescope data for the studies of exoplanets and galactic structures.
 Students also have access to a wide range of computational resources for class projects or independent studies.
 On campus, students have access to 8’’, 20’’, and 32’’ telescopes (the larger equipped with charge-coupled devices) and a spectrograph in the Class of 1951 Observatory.
 Students can participate in faculty research during the year or summer.
 The department is also a member of the Keck Northeast Astronomy Consortium which has a summer exchange program and student conferences during the year.
 The department also serves as the primary link to the 3-2 Dual Degree program in Engineering with our partner institution, Dartmouth College.

-Debra M. Elmegreen Professor of Astronomy on the Maria Mitchell Chair and Department Chair
+Debra M. Elmegreen Professor of Astronomy on the Maria Mitchell Chair

 AB, Princeton University; AM, PhD, Harvard University